Redon-Tech/Redon-Hub/docs/setup/bot/pterodactyl/configuration.md

     <source src="/assets/create_pterodactyl_config.mp4" type="video/mp4">
 </video>

+!!! danger "Common Configuration Mistake"

+    Please ensure that you change `Data.Database` to `mysql`.

+    If you do not, the bot will not work correctly.

 ## Configuration Explained
 Now that we have our `config.json` file we can start configuring it.
 Below is a list of all the options and what they do.
 ```json